-Kourtney Kardashian Seen With Kids After Scott Disick Parties With h Models
+Kourtney Kardashian Seen With Kids After Scott Disick Parties With Models

 He had also reportedly been closing down the Tao nightclub pop-up, according to the report.

 Meanwhile, Kourtney Kardashian and her family recently returned to Los Angeles after spending several days in Costa Rica.
-Since then, Kourtney Kardashian has been spotted with her two youngest kids, Penelope, 4, and Reign, 2, in Calabasas.
+Since then, Kourtney Kardashian has been spotted with her two youngest kids, Penelope, four, and Reign, two, in Calabasas.
 As Hollywood Life revealed on January 31, Kourtney Kardashian looked happy as she held her daughter with one hand and the hand of her son with another.

-Kourtney Kardashian and Scott Disick dated for 9 years before splitting in 2015 and share three children together, Mason, 7, Penelope, 4, and Reign, 2.
+Kourtney Kardashian and Scott Disick dated for nine years before splitting in 2015 and share three children together, Mason, seven, Penelope, four, and Reign, two.

 Although the couple’s relationship wasn’t the most stable when they were dating, as fans saw on Keeping Up With the Kardashians, Kardashian dedicated herself to making it work until shocking photos of Disick and his ex-girlfriend, Chloe Bartoli, hit the web.
 In the photos, Disick and Bartoli were seen getting cozy with one another on a beach in the South of France.